How a Lack of Sleep Affects BGs + Stress Levels

 When our bodies try to function on less sleep, stress hormones, like cortisol, increase, and our systems start craving quick sources of high-carb, high-sugar fuel, even though they won’t keep us energized for long.
 Because of the shift in stress hormones, we are also likely to experience insulin resistance in the day, or days, following a bad night of sleep.

 While an off night here and there can be recovered from, chronic disrupted sleep can lead to poorer health outcomes.
-In a 2016 study, Sarah S. Farabi reported that adults with type 1 diabetes who slept less than 6.5 hours per night, or spent less time in slow-wave sleep (i.e. deep sleep), had higher A1C levels than those who experienced healthy sleep amounts and patterns.
+In a 2016 study, Sarah S. Farabi reported that adults with type 1 diabetes who slept less than six and a half hours per night, or spent less time in slow-wave sleep (i.e. deep sleep), had higher A1C levels than those who experienced healthy sleep amounts and patterns.
 Understandably, this can lead to added stress and anxiety over our diabetes management and health, continuing the unhelpful cycle.

 How to get better sleep